 - There is a therapist out there for you.
 There really is.
 And I truly wish that there was a little more education given about this being a process when you are given that first referral.
 Even though you feel like you are at the end of your rope, taking the time to find this right fit is so incredibly important.

 - Let’s just call your current emotional state a storm.
 The storm comes in.
 Rips your house roof off.
 Makes your house unstable.
 Spins you around.
 Spits you out.
-Your GP is the SES.
+Your GP is like the SES or crisis management.
 They come in.
-Put up some tarps, make sure nothing else is in immediate danger and tell you to go find some help to really fix the structural issues.
-They offer a name.
-Maybe some nails in the form of medication and you have to return to the mess that was your life.
-Expecting the SES to rebuild your house is like trying to expect the GP or initial therapists you may see to be able to adequately meet your emotional/psychological needs.
+Put up some tarps, make sure nothing else is in immediate danger and tell you where to go find some help to fix the structural issues.
+They’ll offer a name.
+Maybe some tools in the form of medication but you will have to return to your life and wait for a bit.
+Expecting the emergency services to rebuild your house right then and there is unrealistic.
+Just like expecting a GP or initial therapists you see to be able to adequately meet your emotional/psychological needs.
 You would be incredibly lucky if this happens.

 - What feels like rejection is a natural part of finding someone who is going to be the right fit and is in NO WAY WHATSOEVER a reflection on you.
 A psychologist is not a psychologist is not a psychologist.
 We are all really different in our approaches, availability, capability and training.

 - I find this method great because the phone or email approach allows me to maintain some anonymity while still reaching out.
-When I get the “I am very sorry but” response I take it a little less personally delivered this way.
-IT is a mind trick—but it works.
-I also find that sending an email can help you get a feeling on a clinic or practitioner.
+When I get the “I am very sorry but” response I take it a little less personally delivered over the phone or by email.
+IT is a mind trick-but it works.
+Sending an email can help you get a feeling about a clinic or practitioner.
 The way that you will be treated often comes across very quickly.
 In manner, tone and availability.
-You can also get a friend to send and open the emails and completely shield you if you need it on a certain day.
+You can also get a friend to send and open the emails and completely shield you if you need that on a certain day.

-- If it feels too much— pull out the photo of yourself as a child I mentioned before and I promise you, you will regain your resolve to get help for that kid.
+- If it feels too much- pull out the photo of yourself as a child and I promise you, you will regain your resolve to get help for that kid.
 We all know that most people who have been damaged find it easier to help others than help themselves.
-So—do it for that kid.
+So — do it for that little child.

-- Finally—full disclosure here—I write this post having just heard the “I’m sorry but…” speech myself five times in the past five days.
+- Finally, full disclosure here.
+I write this post having just heard the “I’m sorry but…” speech myself five times in the past five days.
 I think I may even have an email sitting in my inbox with another rejection.
-So—big breath—I will be taking my own advice.
-Trying to bring my intellect to the issue and treat finding help as more of a problem to be solved than another opportunity for me to be damaged.
-Let’s hang—while I keep reaching out for help—and see where it takes us and who it takes me to.
+So-big breath-I will be taking my own advice.

 Finding the right help is enormously important and worth every moment of disappointment that it might take.